-The tax provision for the quarter ended and for the year ended March 31, 2008 includes a net reversal of Rs 20 crores and Rs 121 crores respectively for liability no longer required.
+The tax provision for the year ended March 31, 2008 includes a net reversal of Rs 121 crores for liability no longer required.

 23.2.13.
 Cash and bank balances

 Details of balances as on balance sheet dates with non-scheduled banks:-